The Unofficial Net Yaroze Newsgroup

 Sony developed software which would interface between the artist's applications to PlayStation format.

-The PlayStation's GPU hardware for the time, I think, was over engineered, supporting a myriad of combinations for a single primitive types, ie triangle or quad, textured or untextured, lit or unlit, flat or Gouraud shaded, single or double sided.
+The PlayStation's GPU hardware for the time, I think, was over engineered, supporting a myriad of combinations for a single primitive type, ie triangle or quad, textured or untextured, lit or unlit, flat or Gouraud shaded, single or double sided.
 The issue then became how does software handle the large range of options from the 3D artist tool to the PlayStation, the solution was the bloated and slow TMD format.

 The combination of the two resulted in a high level graphics library that is resource intensive and yet simple and highly productive for simple games.
 And while not revolutionary, it was executed well enough to quickly develop titles for the Japanese launch, including 3D polygonal based games which look similar to Net Yaroze games, these are: Ridge Racer, TAMA, A-Train, Mahjon Goku Tenjiku, and Crime Crackers.